Brandenburg Gate (Potsdam)

-The Brandenburg Gate (Brandenburger Tor) on the Luisenplatz in Potsdam, not to be confused with the gate of the same name on Berlin's Pariser Platz, was built in 1770–71 by Carl von Gontard and Georg Christian Unger by order of Frederick II of Prussia.
-It stands at the western end of Brandenburger Straße, which runs in a straight line up to the Church of St. Peter and St. Paul.
+The Potsdam Gate (Brandenburger Tor) on the Luisenplatz in Potsdam, was built in 1770–71 by Carl von Gontard and Georg Christian Unger by order of Frederick II of Prussia, to celebrate his several victories in the Seven Years' War.

+An unusual feature of the Brandenburg Gate is that the two long sides are very different in style, and designed by two architects.
+Carl von Gontard designed the inner or city-facing side, and his pupil, Georg Christian Unger, the side facing out to what was then the countryside.
+Both use the Corinthian order.
+Gontard made the inner side as a rendered facade with only pilasters and trophies, while Unger designed the outer side more elaborately in the style of the Arch of Constantine with projecting Corinthian pairs of columns and more prominent decorative sculpture.
+The two side entrances for pedestrians were not added until 1843, under Frederick William IV, in order to cope with the increase in pedestrian traffic.

+Since the city wall was demolished around 1900 the Brandenburg Gate has been a free-standing structure.
+It stands at the western end of Brandenburger Straße, which runs in a straight line up to the Peter and Paul Church, Potsdam.

+History

 Previously, from 1733, there was another, simpler gate on the same spot, which resembled a castle gateway.
 Together with the city wall, a form of toll or excise barrier, and the other gates it was intended to prevent desertion and smuggling.

 Towards the end of the Seven Years' War, Frederick the Great had the old gate demolished and built, in its stead, this new Brandenburg Gate, as a symbol of his victory.
 For that reason the Brandenburg Gate resembles a Roman triumphal arch.
 Its prototype was the Arch of Constantine in Rome.
 The Roman influence of its architectural style can be seen, for example, in the double columns of Corinthian order as well as the design of the attic.

-A feature of the Brandenburg Gate is that it has two completely different sides, designed by two architects.
-Carl von Gontard designed the city side, his pupil, Georg Christian Unger, the field or countryside-facing side.
-Gontard made the city side as a rendered facade with Corinthian-style lesenes and trophies, Unger designed the field site in the style of the Arch of Constantine with Corinthian double-columns and ornamentation like the golden trumpets.
-The two side entrances for pedestrians were not added until 1843, under Frederick William IV, in order to cope with the increase in pedestrian traffic.

 At that time people had to pass the Brandenburg Gate if they wanted to make their way to the town of Brandenburg, hence the name.
 The gate leads walkers into the city centre pedestrian zone of Brandenburger Straße in an easterly direction up to priory church of St. Peter and St. Paul.

-Since the city wall was demolished around 1900 the Brandenburg Gate has been a free-standing structure.